rems-project/cn-tutorial/src/tutorial-with-bcp-comments.md

 Let's return to the type error from earlier (`add` without precondition) and take a closer look at this report.
 The report comprises two sections.

+BCP: Can it be bigger in the HTML output?
+Hard to read...

 ![**CN error report**](src/images/0.error.png)

 **Path.** The first section, "Path to error", contains information about the  control-flow path leading to the error.